corda/corda-docs-portal/content/en/docs/corda-os/4.8/api-states.md

 * `LinearState`: If there is only one version of facts for any point in time, use a `LinearState`. `LinearState` states evolve in a straight line by superseding themselves.
 * `OwnableState`: If you are representing assets that can be freely split and merged over time, use `OwnableState`.
-Cash is a good example of an `OwnableState` - two existing $5 cash states can be combined into a single $10 cash state, or split into five $1 cash states.
+Cash is a good example of an `OwnableState` - two existing $5 cash states can be combined into a single $10 cash state, or split into ten $1 cash states.
 With `OwnableState`, it is the total amount held that is important, rather than the individual units.

 You can visualize the hierarchy like this: